Court officials defend judge’s ruling to release Fabian Gonzales

 “A lot of people are affected by this,” Lane said.
 “You see tears.
 You see energy.”

-People protested outside district court in downtown days after Judge Brown’s ruling to free Gonzales from jail leading up to his trial in connection with the death of Martens.
+People protested outside of district court in downtown Albuquerque days after Judge Brown’s ruling to free Gonzales from jail leading up to his trial in connection with the death of Martens.

 “The state must prove by clear and convincing evidence that the defendant is a threat to the community,” Judge Brown said in court Wednesday.
 “The state did not really address that much.”